lmparppei/cannonHelper/README.md

 physics.add(body);
 ```

-You can also create compound shapes by adding parts.
-You need to add the parts before adding the object to world.
+You can also create compound shapes by adding parts similar to Three.js children.
+Note that you need to add the parts before adding the object to world.
 ```
 var body = physics.newBody ( mesh, mass );
 body.addPart( mesh );